oznogongames/StarCreationToolsForUnity/SunForge/Assets/StarTools/readme_offline.md

 ## FAQ ##

-### What range of temperature stars can be represented when using accurate colors? ###
+### What range of temperature/B-V values can be represented when using accurate colors? ###

 Stars can range from 1195 to 113017 Kelvin, or -0.4 to 2.0 B-V. Anything beyond that is not accurate.

-### Why aren't a star's scales or brightness set automatically by the tool? ###
+### Why aren't a star's size or its light's brightness properties set automatically by the tool? ###

 This was an intentional design descision.
 Because of the wide varieties of use cases in scales and lighting, these are left up to the user.
-Also note that stars are always fully lit, so low-brightness stars such as brown dwarves may not appear correctly.
+The prefabs come with built-in point lights and automatically set their colors, but not distance or brightness.
+Also note that star textures are always fully lit, so extremely low-brightness stars such as brown dwarves may not appear correctly.

 ### Why can't I rotate stars using Unity's built-in rotation system?
 Doesn't this hurt performance? ###